LindsayElia/rails-titanic-teams-password-reset/README.md

 Your application should have the following behavior:

   * Anyone can visit the root page and see a list of all the teams
-  * Anyone can click on a team to view its heroes
+  * Anyone can click on a team to view its superheroes
   * Only a logged in user can create a new team
-  * Only a logged in user can add heroes to a team
+  * Only a logged in user can add superheroes to a team
   * Only the owner/creator of a team can edit/delete that team
-  * Only the owner/creator of a hero can edit/delete that hero
+  * Only the owner/creator of a superhero can edit/delete that superhero

 Each Team should have a/an:
   * name (i.e. "Avengers")
   * description

-Each Hero should have a/an:
+Each Superhero should have a/an:
   * name
   * height
   * bio